k8s-proxmox/cluster-api-provider-proxmox/README.md

 ### ProxmoxCluster

 Because Proxmox-VE does not provide LBaaS solution, CAPPX does not follow the [typical infra-cluster logic](https://cluster-api.sigs.k8s.io/developer/providers/cluster-infrastructure.html#behavior).
-ProxmoxCluster controller reconciles only Proxmox storages used for instances.
 You need to prepare control plane load balancer by yourself if you creates HA control plane workload cluster.
 In the [cluster-template.yaml](./templates/cluster-template.yaml), you can find HA control plane example with [kube-vip](https://github.com/kube-vip/kube-vip).

 ### ProxmoxMachine